 Whether working in batch or flow, most chemists encounter challenges when performing difficult liquid-liquid/gas extractions.
-Zaiput Flow Technologies’ patented liquid-liquid/gas-liquid separators solve the most difficult separation problems with ease and solid, proven results.
+Zaiput Flow Technologies’ patented liquid-liquid/gas-liquid separators solve the most difficult separation problems with ease, backed by solid, proven results.

 We offer a variety of products that provide simple solutions to significant problems including: separation of emulsions, elimination of the need to run batches at half capacity and slow settling time, to name a few.
 Let’s look at the details of issues that may be encountered without our technology when working in batch or flow:

 The modern approach to chemical manufacturing seeks to continuously leverage the advantages of continuous manufacturing

 Before Zaiput separators existed, only a piecewise continuous process existed due to the lack of inline separation capabilities.